-Also, because of puncture of your skin – there’s a risk of infection.
-Although, the risk of skin or blood infection is unlikely, it’s important to only consult with a qualified medical professional, who ensures a safe and healthy vitamin infusion.
+Also, because of the puncture of your skin – there’s a risk of infection.
+Although the risk of skin or blood infection is unlikely, it’s important to only consult with a qualified medical professional, who ensures a safe and healthy vitamin infusion.

 At IV Boost, every patient will have a thorough medical assessment with our medical director Dr Joshua Berkowitz before any treatment.
 IV Boost can also perform a comprehensive diagnostic test to assess the levels of vitamins, minerals, amino acids and other nutrients in a body and customise the cocktails accordingly.

 Essential Points to Consider When Planning an IV Therapy